 - a.
 A minimum 30-foot buffer zone must be established between the area of excavation and the parcel boundaries.
 The buffer zone must provide visual, dust, and noise screening.
 The buffer zone may include one of the following: a six-foot earthen berm with a 2:1 slope; a minimum six-foot foot sight-obscured fence; or an alternative buffer proposal that the planning commission or planning director, as applicable, deems appropriate.
 There is no requirement to buffer the material site from uses which commence after the approval of the permit.
 Berms may not alter natural drainage features; - b.
 Where an easement exists, a buffer must not overlap the easement, unless otherwise conditioned by the planning commission or planning director, as applicable; and - c.
 This requirement may be waived upon a finding by the planning director or planning commission, as applicable, that a lot line where the waiver is requested is directly adjoining another material site or industrial use. - d.
-This requirement may be waived upon a finding by the planning director or planning commission, as applicable, that a lot line where the waiver is requested is adjoining another material site or industrial use. - e.
 Geographic Information System (GIS), Photogrammetry, LIDAR, and other technologies may be utilized in the design of the buffer zone.
-Using this technology, line-of-site profile drawings may be utilized in the determination of sufficiency of the buffer zone. - f.
+Using this technology, line-of-site profile drawings may be utilized in the determination of sufficiency of the buffer zone. - e.
 At its discretion the planning director or planning commission (as applicable) may waive or reduce buffer requirements when screening proves to be not necessary or not feasible.